larsreed/testdata/README.md

 #### Poststeder
 (Postal code generator.)
 This one is also based on a `FromFile` reading the supplied "postnr.txt" which contains Norwegian postal codes, formatted as "NNNN Ssss....", where NNNN is the 4-digit code, followed by a space, then the name.
-There are 3 alternative invokations, they all have an optional `allLines` parameter (default true) for the `FromFile` generator:
+There are 3 alternative invocations:

 * `Poststeder`: returns full strings as described above
 * `Poststeder.postnr`: returns the numeric code only